Last Updated on September 1, 2021 by Emma W. Thomas

 4. Mulching

 Mulching is the process of applying material such as straw or pebbles to the surface of the soil.
-These materials help in retention of moisture, regulating growth of weeds and also improves soil composition.
+These materials help in the retention of moisture, regulating the growth of weeds, and also improving soil composition.
 For tomatoes, it is advisable to apply a mulch of up to 3 inches.

 5. Fertilizing

-Adding fertilizer to your soil ensure optimum growth of your tomatoes.
+Adding fertilizer to your soil ensures the optimum growth of your tomatoes.
 Seaweed extract and fish emulsion are great options for tomatoes.
 You should apply fertilizer at least twice a month to replenish nutrients that might have been washed out by frequent watering.

 6. Support